aistabci/abci-docs/en/docs/tips/modules-removed-and-alternatives.md

 warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 ```

+You can also install OpenMPI using Spack.
+For information on installing OpenMPI using Spack, please refer to the [Spack OpenMPI](spack.md#software-management-operations) page.

 ## CUDA-aware Open MPI {#cuda-aware-open-mpi}

 To use CUDA-aware Open MPI, install from source.